SmartBoard-V1/expansion_module_audio_line_out/README.md

 ![license](https://img.shields.io/badge/license-MIT-green)

 ## Overview
 This repository houses the design and development of the CS4344 Audio Line Out Expansion Module, specifically engineered for integration with the SmartBoard platform.
-The SmartBoard, a versatile development and educational platform, facilitates learning and project development in hardware programming languages such as VHDL, Verilog, and SystemVerilog.
-Aimed at streamlining the complexities of FPGA interfacing, the SmartBoard enables rapid prototyping and testing of various interface supports and System on Module (SOM) concepts.
 The CS4344 module, featuring a compact and high-performance digital-to-analog converter (DAC), provides a superior stereo audio output capability.
 Designed to fit seamlessly into a single expansion slot on the SmartBoard, this module utilizes a standard I2S interface for integration, making it an exemplary choice for projects requiring high-fidelity audio playback and audio effects and filters development.

 ## Key Features of CS4344
 - **24-bit Resolution**: Delivers high-fidelity audio with a 24-bit data converter, ensuring detailed and rich sound reproduction.